 So, let’s see.
-In a world where authority figures are either corrupt or ineffectual, a team of scientifically-minded men go into business for themselves in order to better the world by providing a much-needed public service, all the while opposed by an evil, petty bureaucrat?
+In a world where authority figures can't get anything done, a team of scientifically-minded guys go into business for themselves in order to better the world by providing a much-needed public service, all the while opposed by an evil, petty, allegedly dickless bureaucrat?
 Did Ayn Rand do some ghostwriting on this?

 But I would say that at the movie’s core, the lesson is simple: Knowledge is power.

-Ghostbusters is one of the first mainstream franchises to portray the supernatural in a realm of science.
+Ghostbusters is one of the first mainstream franchises to portray the supernatural in a realm of science, rather than straight-up magic and wizardry.
+Or any magic, really.
 And that, I think, is not only what gives the movie its own feel, but its own main lesson.
 There are things out there that you don’t want to know about.
 That you’d rather not think about.
 But through science and learning, these great forces can be understood and fought against.

 Other than that, the film's story is a standard, but good 80’s going-into-business comedy mixed with standard, but good Lovecraftian horror.
 So instead, let me ask a question.
 Was ghostbusting the right choice?
 After all, not only did they have video evidence of the paranormal, but they captured a ghost.
 And then put it inside a laser grid where no one can see it.

 But we can argue about James Randi and visual proof until the cows come home.
 In the end, I feel that standard Doctor Who rules apply here.
 The Earth can be invaded who-knows-how-many times, and people will still assume it was all faked somehow.
 And the get-rich-quick aspect of their business… well, it worked.
 They were making enough money to sort of let scientific curiosity fall by the wayside.
 They didn’t need to prove their theories; they were probably making more money than at the University.